okwolf/hyperapp-fx/README.md

 withEffects = function(App): App
 ```

-This Higher-Order App function enables `actions` to return arrays which will be treated as effects.
+This Higher-Order App function enables `actions` to return arrays which later will be run as effects.

 Example: